SezginYurdakul/VerifyStaff/README.md

 ## License

-This project is proprietary software.
+This project is shared publicly for demonstration purposes.
+All rights reserved.

 ## Documentation